DataCloud-project/DEP-PIPE-Pipeline-Deployment-Controller/README.md

 - *quarkus.oidc-client.credentials.secret* is the client secret to interact with def-pipe
 - *quarkus.oidc-client.grant-options.password.password* the password of the user which uses the client
 - *mongodb.connection-string* is the url of the mongodb used in the microservice
+- *mongodb.database* is the url of the mongodb used in the microservice

 ### Running the application in dev mode